 In this month’s Discover AA post we take a look at the history of the Twelve Traditions of Alcoholics Anonymous.
-This pamphlet, ‘AA Tradition, How it Developed’, tells the story of the emergence and development of the principles believed essential to AA unity and survival.
+See this post to download the pamphlet.

 In this month’s Discover AA post we turn to a small piece of literature that we can find in almost every AA meeting – the Just for Today card.
-The wallets and purses of many AA members, whether newcomer or old-timer, will often contain a copy and although often handed to newcomers, this little scrap of text provides inspiration for all.
-See this post for more…

-In this month’s Discover AA post we take a look at Bill’s 1962 Grapevine article ‘This Matter of Fear’.
+In this month’s Discover AA post we take a look at Bill’s 1962 Grapevine article This Matter of Fear.

 In this month’s Discover AA post we take a look at Bill’s 1944 Christmas message containing a timely reminder to find gratitude and to continue to seek God as we each understand it.

 This month’s ‘Discover AA’ post highlights the pamphlet ‘AA Members — Medications & Other Drugs’ which offers some common sense ideas and advice.

 This post continues our ‘Discover AA’ series.
 Each month a leaflet, article or short piece of literature is suggested that you might like to consider reading to help improve your knowledge of the AA programme and our history.
 This month we highlight